 If you’ve been bitten, don’t panic.
 Save the tick if you can (read more about tick testing).
 And most importantly, watch for symptoms.
+If you experience a skin rash and want more information, please visit our Skin Rashes page.

 Lyme disease has three stages.
 While each stage and its symptoms usually progress into the next, the rate at which Lyme disease spreads varies significantly.
+Click here or the image below to view, print or download a PDF about symptoms in English and Spanish.

 1. Early Localized Stage